Roy Raymonde

-Roy Raymonde (1929–2009) was a British editorial cartoonist best known for his work in Playboy, Punch and The Sunday Telegraph.
+Roy Raymonde (26 December 1929 – 14 September 2009) was a British editorial cartoonist best known for his work in Playboy, Punch and The Sunday Telegraph.
 He was much admired for his stylish comic drawings and flamboyant use of colour.

 Early life

-Roy Stuart Raymonde was born in 1929 in Grantham, Lincolnshire to Juliana Patricia Quinn and Barry Raymonde, an advertising agent and theatrical impresario.
+Raymonde was born on 26 December 1929, in Grantham, to Juliana Patricia Quinn and Barry Raymonde, an advertising agent and theatrical impresario.
 They were living in Bristol in 1938 when Barry contracted pneumonia and died, leaving Patricia (who was pregnant with her second child, Patsy) to fend for her family.
 Their life became peripatetic as Patricia took a series of jobs around the country.
 During this period Raymonde attended at least 16 different schools.
 They finally settled in North London just in time for the Blitz.
 He recounted that the Kingsbury house they lived in was completely demolished one night by a German land mine.
 Fearing that he had been killed, the firemen feverishly cleared the rubble only to find him soundly asleep in his bed, blankets pulled over his head.

-At the age of 15 Raymonde attended Harrow School of Art.
+At age 15, Raymonde attended Harrow School of Art.
 There he met and was influenced by the yet to become well-known cartoonist Gerard Hoffnung who was at that time a junior tutor.
 Raymonde told a story of how he was nearly expelled for defacing one of Hoffnung's demonstration drawings by adding funny captions.
 Hoffnung himself came to his defense and saved his position by arguing that this act in itself demonstrated a certain latent talent.
 They remained friends until Hoffnung's death in 1959.

-On leaving art school Raymonde took a job in a commercial art studio, where he believed that his association with professional illustrators really taught him his drawing skills.
+Upon leaving art school, Raymonde took a job in a commercial art studio, where he believed that his association with professional illustrators really taught him his drawing skills.
 At 18 he was called up to do National Service in Malaya, and worked for British Army intelligence in photoreconnaissance.